Present subjunctive: verbs of opinion - creer, pensar, opinar, parecer

 2. Doubt or negation ⭢ subjunctive

-3. The verbs creer, pensar, decir express opinions or facts and use the indicative in affirmative statements ("Creo que viene") and the subjunctive in negative statements ("No creo que venga").
+3. The verbs creer, pensar, decir express opinions or facts and use the indicative in the affirmative ("Creo que viene") and the subjunctive in the negative ("No creo que venga").

 ExpresionesUsoEjemplos